Study In Australia for university degree Australian University Directory

 • A high ATAR cutoff does not always mean that course is difficult to pass.

-It does mean admission is highly competitive as more students are applying for entry
+• It means admission is very competitive as more students are applying for entry

 • A high ATAR does not always mean the degree will lead to a job that is in greater demand than one with a lower ATAR. ie. high ATAR course does not always make a graduate more employable